Video Game: Artemis Spaceship Bridge Simulator

 - Faster-Than-Light Travel: Implied by the warp and jump drives, though distances and speeds are rather vague.

-- Interface Screw: In recent versions of the game, severe damage to your ship is indicated by static and other visual glitches appearing on the displays.
+- Severe damage to your ship is indicated by static and other visual glitches appearing on the displays.

 - When engaging a hyperspace jump (for ships not equipped with warp drives), the actual jump itself is symbolized by all the players' screens going blank for a split second.